nmfs-opensci/CloudComputingSetup/README.md

 ## Setting up a Google Cloud Workstation

 A Google Cloud Workstation is a virtual machine (VM) that can be customized to mimic any computing environment.
 The VM is hosted in the cloud and incurs long-term storage costs whether it is in use or not.
-Workstations are designed to be spun up, used, and deleted regularly.
+Ultimately, workstations are designed to be spun up, used, and deleted regularly.
 Think of workstations as disposable computers, you should strive to get the perfect fit for your purpose, use it, then discard it, with your entire process immortalized on GitHub and your inputs/outputs persisting on cloud storage.

 ### Selecting the right size workstation